A Complete Printable Packing List cover

 The waterproof jacket is the essential item on the printable packing list for an Alaska cruise.

 I have this Columbia fleece-lined waterproof jacket in black and navy.
-It has a longer length, a warm lining, and repels water – all the things you need in Alaska.
+It is longer, has a warm lining, and repels water—all the things you need in Alaska.

 It does run a little small, so check the sizing chart; however, it is available in plus sizes.